 Miss Russell is a native of Aberdeen, although she lived for most of her life in Southern England.
 She graduated as an occupational therapist in 1951 from Liverpool and worked for two years there as therapist and instructor at a psychiatric hospital.
-Afterwards she worked for five years in France.
-Mr. Thomason, who will arrive in Winnipeg next month, is presently with the Devonshire Royal Hospital in Buxton, England. were the second year students of the Hospital Organization and Management Course at the University of Manitoba, the Victorian Order of Nurses, 70 members of the nursing faculty at the Winnipeg General Hospital and the St. John's Lions Club.
+After-wards she worked for five years in France.
+Mr. Thomason, who will arrive in Winnipeg next month, is presently with the Devonshire Royal Hospital in Buxton, England.